machineagency/science-jubilee/docs/getting_started/deck_guide.md

 (deck-guide)=
 # Lab Automation Deck Tutorial

 This guide walks you through the basics of using a lab automation deck in conjunction with labware.
 It assumes you have a lab automation deck installed on your machine.
+If you don't have a lab deck installed on your machine, check out the [deck build instructions](../building/lab_automation_deck.md)

+The lab automation

 ## Creating a Deck Definition

-The standard lab automation deck consists of 6 slots (indices 0-5), and a number of optional garbage containers which can be positioned outside of the deck footprint:
+The standard lab automation deck consists of 6 slots that accept and [ANSI/SLAS](https://www.slas.org/education/ansi-slas-microplate-standards/) standard microplate, or any piece of labware that adheres to the footprint dimensions of this standard.  (indices 0-5), and a number of optional garbage containers which can be positioned outside of the deck footprint:

 ```{figure} _static/plate.png
 ---